Pierre Kalulu: Juventus

 On 21 August 2024, fellow Serie A side Juventus announced the signing of Kalulu on a one-year loan, worth €3.3 million, with an option to buy at the end of the loan for a further €14 million.
 The move was made official on 6 June 2025.
 Three weeks later, on 26 June, he scored an own goal in a 2–5 loss to Manchester City in the last match of the group stage of the 2025 FIFA Club World Cup, becoming the first-ever player from a European club to score an own goal in a FIFA club competition.

 International career

-Since June 2018, he has played through the various national junior teams of France, taking part in the 2019 UEFA European Under-19 Championship.
+Since June 2018, Kalulu has played through the various national junior teams of France, taking part in the 2019 UEFA European Under-19 Championship.
 Kalulu made his senior France debut on 5 June 2025 against Spain in the UEFA Nations League, at MHPArena in Stuttgart.

 Personal life

-Pierre Kalulu is the younger brother of footballers Aldo Kalulu and Gédéon Kalulu.
+Kalulu is the younger brother of footballers Aldo Kalulu and Gédéon Kalulu.
 He is the older brother of Joseph Kalulu.